Clicky

 Make sure you have a whistle, I like having one attached to all my life jackets.
 In many states, it’s required that the whistle is within reach of the driver, so don’t hide it and keep it attached to your life jacket at all times.

-See the guide to getting correct fitting life jacket here.
+See this to getting correct fitting life jacket here.

 Wearing the correct riding gear is very important.
-I have a guide on what to wear on your jet ski.
-I even have a guide on what not to wear on your Jet Ski.
+I have a more on what to wear.
+I even have one on what not to wear.

 If you think having the correct riding gear is not necessary, then please read the rear warning sticker on your jet ski – yeah, the correct bottoms are important.